How to Hear God Clearly: Your Ultimate Guide for Hearing God

 Check Your Expectations

-Are you waiting for a burning bush when God is lighting a candle?
-Many believers miss God because they're looking for the spectacular: a booming voice or a vision.
+Are you waiting for a burning bush like God's dramatic appearance to Moses, when God may simply be lighting a candle?
+Many believers miss God because they're looking for the spectacular — a booming voice or a vision.
 Look smaller.
 Look for the sudden good idea that comes to mind, the passing memory of a Scripture, or the peace that settles on you when you pray.

 Address Unresolved Hurt or Fear

-Fear of what God MIGHT say can make us deaf to what He IS saying.
+Fear of what God "might" say can make us deaf to what He "is" saying.
 If you're afraid that He'll rebuke you or send you on a mission trip to the other side of the world, you will struggle to listen.
-Remind yourself of His character: He is a Good Father.
+Remind yourself of His character: He is a Good Father — the perfect parent who loves you unconditionally.
 His voice is the safest thing in your life!

 Reduce Noise and Busyness

 We sometimes treat God like a radio station that we try to tune into while driving 100 mph.
 You need to slow down to concentrate.
-Try a "digital fast" for one evening: no phone, no Internet, no TV, no coffee shop.
+Try a digital fast for one evening: no phone, no internet, no TV, no distractions.
 Replace that time with sitting in a comfortable chair and saying, "Speak to me, Lord.
 I'm listening."

 Ask Others to Pray With You

-We are members of the Body of Christ for a reason.
+We are members of the Body of Christ (the worldwide community of believers) for a reason.
 Sometimes our own anxiety is too loud for us to hear.
-Ask a trusted, spirit-filled friend or mentor to pray WITH you, not just FOR you.
+Ask a trusted, Spirit-filled friend or mentor to pray with you (believers who actively welcome and respond to the Holy Spirit's presence and guidance), not just for you.
 Ask them, "What do you sense God is saying about this?"
-Borrowing on their faith can help jump-start your own hearing.
+Borrowing their faith can help jump-start your own hearing.

 A 7-Day Challenge to Sharpen Your Spiritual Hearing